sharepointoscar/JCasC/README.md

 # Overview
 Deploying Jenkins is easy these days.
 However, configuring and saving the configuration has not been easy, especially since there is a lot of manual config via the UI.
+This is far more onerous when dealing with multiple instances of Jenkins as many environments have.

 Jenkins Configuration as Code is the next big thing.
-This repository helps you get started.
+This repository helps you get started quickly.

 ## What you can do with this Repository

 * Deploy Jenkins using JCasC via a Docker Container locally
 * Deploy Jenkins using JCasC to a K8s Cluster in GKE or Minikube

+## The Jenkins.yaml
+There are two key configurations I decided to incorporate as a starting point, to demonstrate how that is done:

+* Branding Jenkins using the Simple Theme Plugin and specifying a Theme -  because who likes the default UI???
+* Configuring Jenkins to use OAuth against GitHub - Most companies do not use the Jenkins db for users, that is just not possible in the Enterpise.

-# References
+# Reference
 There is a vibrant and active community.

 View the [wiki](https://wiki.jenkins.io/display/JENKINS/configuration+as+code+plugin) page.
 See [presentation slides](https://docs.google.com/presentation/d/1VsvDuffinmxOjg0a7irhgJSRWpCzLg_Yskf7Fw7FpBg/edit?usp=sharing) from Jenkins World 2018.